Metal 3D

 Baseplates

-The Joints I. Warehouses with rolled and welded steel I sections module designs baseplates with the following properties:
+The Joints I, Joints II, Joints III and Joints IV modules design welded baseplates with the following properties:

-• Baseplate types: Baseplates for rolled steel and welded I sections are designed.
+• Baseplate types: Welded baseplates for rolled and welded steel I sections sre designed.

 • Welds: Includes the analysis and design of the welds between the plate, stiffeners, column and bolts.